Applications to this fund are now closed.

 The consortium includes New Philanthropy Capital (NPC), the New Economics Foundation (NEF) and Mission Models Money (MMM).
 As consultants and policy advisors to commissioning bodies, NCVO, NPC and NEF are uniquely placed to build on their extensive knowledge and networks to develop and deliver the programme, with specialist arts input from MMM.

 The programme will also be supported by an advisory group with representatives from the public sector, grant funders, social impact arts organisations, National portfolio organisations, museums, libraries and academia.

-Running from July 2013 to June 2016, the programme will offer a mix of activities to help both commissioners in the public services and the arts, museums and libraries sectors.
+Running from July 2013 to June 2016, the programme will offer a mix of activities to help commissioners in the public services and arts, museums and libraries sectors.
 Further details will be available in the coming months.